On Maximal Green Sequences For Type A Quivers: Introduction

 \section{Introduction}

-A very important problem in cluster algebra theory, with applications to polyhedral combinatorics and the enumeration of BPS states in string theory, is to determine when a given quiver has a maximal green sequence.
-In particular, it is open to decide which cluster algebras from surfaces admit a maximal green sequence, although progress for surfaces has been made in \cite{L} and in the physics literature in \cite{ACCERV}.
-In \cite{ACCERV}, they give heuristics for exhibiting maximal green sequences for cluster algebras from surfaces with boundaries and present examples of this for spheres with at least 4 punctures and tori with at least 2 punctures.
-In \cite{L}, it is shown that there do not exist maximal green sequences of cluster algebras arising from once-punctured genus $g$ surfaces.
-It is still unknown the exact set of surfaces such that the corresponding cluster algebra admits a maximal green sequence.
+A very important problem in cluster algebra theory, with connections to polyhedral combinatorics and the enumeration of BPS states in string theory, is to determine when a given quiver has a maximal green sequence.
+In particular, it is open to decide which quivers arising from triangulations of surfaces admit a maximal green sequence, although progress for surfaces has been made in \cite{L}, \cite{Bucher}, \cite{BucherMills} and in the physics literature in \cite{ACCERV}.
+In \cite{ACCERV}, they give heuristics for exhibiting maximal green sequences for quivers arising from triangulations of surfaces with boundary and present examples of this for spheres with at least 4 punctures and tori with at least 2 punctures.
+They write down a particular triangulation of such a surface and show that the quiver defined by this triangulation has a maximal green sequence.
+In \cite{Bucher, BucherMills}, this same approach is used on surfaces of any genus with at least 2 punctures.
+In \cite{L}, it is shown that there do not exist maximal green sequences for a quiver arising from any triangulation of a closed once-punctured genus $g$ surface.
+It is still unknown the exact set of surfaces with the property that each of its triangulations defines a quiver admitting a maximal green sequence.

+Outside the class of quivers defined by triangulated surfaces there has also been progress in proving that certain quivers do not have maximal green sequences.
+In \cite{BDP}, it is shown that if a quiver has non-degenerate Jacobi-infinite potential, then the quiver has no maximal green sequences.
+This is used in \cite{BDP} to show that a certain McKay quiver has no maximal green sequences, and in \cite{Seven1} it is shown that the $\mathbb{X}_7$ quiver has no maximal green sequences.
+Other work \cite{Muller} illustrates that it is possible to have two mutation-infinite quivers that are mutation equivalent to one another where only one of the two admits a maximal green sequence.